GuidoDipietro/solana-rubiks-cube/README.md

 # Running

 Install [NodeJS and Yarn](https://classic.yarnpkg.com/lang/en/docs/install), and generate a Solana keypair if you don't already have one.
-Optionally install [Anchor](https://book.anchor-lang.com/getting_started/installation.html) to run the tests.
+Optionally install [Anchor](https://www.anchor-lang.com/docs/installation) to run the tests.

 To check if you have a keypair, run `solana-keygen pubkey ~/.config/solana/id.json`.
 If you don't have one generate it with `solana-keygen new --outfile ~/.config/solana/id.json`.

 To interact with this program:

--   Run `yarn install`
+-   Run `yarn; yarn add ts-mocha`
 -   Configure your CLI to use Devnet with `solana config set --url devnet`
 -   Edit the file in `play/devnet-cube.ts` (some examples provided)
 -   Play with `yarn play`